Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/aim_7.md

 instrument conditions (weather or nighttime), and the right side of the 50 mil diameter circle (outer) functions as a range bar when a radar lock is achieved against a target, displaying ranges up to 20,000' (top) to 3000' (bottom), with 12,000' signified at the 3 o-clock position.
+It is also possible to employ an AIM-7 using the ACM Mode via pressing the Cage Button first and than pressing the CAA Button to accomplish a lock.

 ![range_bar_radar_guided_missile](../../img/radar_missile_lock.jpg)